lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 Defined.
 ```

-There is a third approach we can consider: mixing Gallina terms, and tactics.
+There is a third approach we can consider: mixing Gallina terms and tactics.
 This is possible thanks to the `ltac:()`{.coq} feature.

 ```coq